 The root cause of the homeless crisis in Ireland is the broken housing system.
 Ireland does not have a public housing system to meet the needs of the society.
 Provision of affordable public housing must form a key part of any country’s housing system.
 It acts as a safety net for families and individuals pushed out of the private rental market due to the high cost of renting or lack of housing.
 In the last decade the lack of social housing provision combined with private house building grinding to a half has meant more people than ever are renting their homes.
 Almost 1 in 5 households now live in a privately rented home compared to 1 in 10 ten years ago.
 This has led to enormous pressure on the private rental market which has resulted in constantly rising rent levels and a lack of properties to rent.

-There were 8,876 people homeless in the week of the 25th – 31st of May 2020 across Ireland.
+There were 8,728 people homeless in the week of the 20th – 26th of July 2020 across Ireland.
 This figure includes adults and children.
-The number of homeless families has increased by 115% since May 2015.
-More than one in three people in emergency accommodation is a child.
+The number of homeless families has increased by 232% since July 2014 when the monthly figures started being published.
+Almost one third of people in emergency accommodation are children.
 However, this number does not include ‘hidden homelessness’ which refers to people who are living in squats or ‘sofa surfing’ with friends.
 Furthermore, women and children staying in domestic violence refuges are not included in these homeless emergency accommodation counts.
 The national figure also does not include people who are sleeping rough.

 In November 2019, the official rough sleeping count confirmed 92 people sleeping rough in Dublin, with an additional number in the Night Café, without a place to sleep.

 The Department of Housing publishes the ‘official’ homeless figure each month, along with details about gender and county.